ADEGOK3/alx-system_engineering-devops1/0x00-shell_basics/README.md

-script that deletes all files in the current working directory
+a script that creates the directories welcome/ . welcome/to/ and welcome/to/school